TuSimple/TuSimple-DUC/README.md

 ## Introduction

-This repository is for [Understanding Convolution for Semantic Segmentation](https://arxiv.org/abs/1702.08502), which achieved state-of-the-art result on the CityScapes, PASCAL VOC 2012, and Kitti Road benchmark.
+This repository is for [Understanding Convolution for Semantic Segmentation](https://arxiv.org/abs/1702.08502) (WACV 2018), which achieved state-of-the-art result on the CityScapes, PASCAL VOC 2012, and Kitti Road benchmark.

 ## Requirement